German yields hit new 1-1/2 highs on euro zone, Fed outlooks

 LONDON, Aug 23 (Reuters) - German government bond yields hit new 1-1/2 year highs on Friday as an improved economic outlook and prospects of reduced U.S. monetary stimulus maintained selling pressure on low-risk debt.

-Data confirmed Germany enjoyed its fastest rate of economic expansion in more than a year in the second quarter, while the UK economy expanded more than initially thought.
+Data confirmed that Germany’s economy saw solid second-quarter growth, while the UK economy expanded more than initially thought.

-Investors expect the Federal Reserve to soon begin curbing bond purchases and minutes from the Fed’s July meeting this week shed little light on the timing of tapering.
+Purchasing managers’ surveys (PMIs) on Thursday showed business activity in the euro zone picked up this month faster than expected, raising expectations the third quarter will show further improvement.

-Incoming data will thus be key.
-A release showing sales of new single-family homes in America fell sharply in July helped take yields off their highs, but was not enough to lift German Bunds out of the red.
+“Data this morning is reinforcing the view economies are picking up.
+The bias is for core yields to move up,” said Alan McQuaid, chief economist at Merrion Stockbrokers in Dublin.

 One key question for investors is how the European Central Bank will react to the rise in yields, especially since it is not entirely driven by a recovering economy.
-Part of the move is fuelled by developments in the United States, with the expected slow down in asset purchases by the Fed next month.
+Part of it is fuelled by developments in the United States, where the Federal Reserve is expected to slow down asset purchases next month.

 Money market rates have risen to levels last seen in June, just before the ECB took the unprecedented step of promising to keep rates low for a long time.
 Some analysts warn tighter market conditions could drag on the recovery.